Loading...

 Journeyman/Trade Experience

-4 years supervisory experience within the last 10 years.
-Must provide 3 notarized experience certificates.
+4 years supervisory experience within the past 10 years immediately preceding application; 3 notarized experience certificates required

 Alternative Pathways (Education Substitutions)